 If, however, the account is owned by an irrevocable trust, then the trust is treated as its own entity.
 This means the assets are not passing from the decedent; they are simply owned by the trust.
 For this reason, no step up in basis is granted when someone dies, even if the decedent was the grantor or the beneficiary of the trust.

 Once upon a time, the estate tax exemption was very low.
 Back in 1997, the exemption was only $600,000 and a lot of people were worried about passing over that limit and having their estate taxed.
 As a result, estate attorneys invented the A-B Trust strategy.
 In this type of estate plan, you grant a joint trust between the spouses.
-Then, upon the death of the first spouse, the assets are split into two trust: A) for the survivor and B) the bypass trust.
+Then, upon the death of the first spouse, the assets are split into two trusts: A) for the survivor and B) the bypass trust.
 Spouses have an unlimited estate exemption so the trust that goes to the survivor can receive any amount without paying tax.
 Meanwhile, the bypass trust that skips the survivor can receive just the right amount to sneak under the estate exemption for that year, thus avoiding estate tax and decreasing the estate value of the survivor, increasing the likelihood that the survivor’s estate is also below the limit.

 Since 1997, the estate exemption has only gone up.
 Now, in 2019, the exemption is $11.4 million per individual and most people who drafted their estate plan back in the early 2000s very needlessly have A-B trusts.
 Furthermore, beginning January 1, 2011, you became allowed to pass your unused estate tax exemption with your spouse, this is called “the portability of the estate tax exemption.”

 The problem with an A-B trust is that the bypass trust is an irrevocable trust.
-Although there is at least a 50% step up in basis on the death of the first spouse, the bypass trust will receive no step up in basis when the surviving spouse dies.
+Although there is at least a 50% step up in basis upon the death of the first spouse, the bypass trust will receive no step up in basis when the surviving spouse dies.
 If there is even a 5-year gap, it could mean a lot of extra capital gains tax for the heirs.

 For this reason, you may want to consider redesigning your estate plan.
 If your estate is small enough that you don’t need to worry about the current estate limits, then consider removing the bypass trust.
 If you are still worried about the estate limits, discuss your concerns with your estate attorney.
 Trust law is very malleable.
 You can make a trust that does whatever you want.
 For this reason, there are nearly infinite ways to solve this problem; you just need an attorney talented enough to implement them.